Ariel-I/solabee_plants/README.md

 -- You can find the Solabee Plants CLI in the github repository @ https://github.com/Ariel-I/solabee_plants --

 In order to properly run the program you must clone the github repository from the link provided above.
-After cloning the repo be sure your terminal is inthe right file by typing 'cd solabee_plants' and hitting enter.
+After cloning the repo be sure your terminal is in the right file by typing 'cd solabee_plants' and hitting enter.
 Then you must install the gems:

 gem intsall pry